The Emperor of All under Heaven once asked the wise tea master Lao Cha:

-One of the most acclaimed teas of Taiwan is Dong Ding Oolong.
-The tea plant was originally brought from the Wuyi Mountains in the Fujian Province, mainland China, at the end of the 19th century, and was replanted on the Dong Ding Mountain in Taiwan.
+One exceptional Taiwanese tea is Dong Ding Oolong.
+The tea plant (Qing Xin) is believed to be originally brought from the Anxi Mountain of Fujian Province, China, and was replanted on Dong Ding Mountain in Taiwan.

 Dong Ding means "Frozen Summit".
-The tea is planted at the altitude of 1000 meters.
+The tea trees are planted at an altitude of 1000 meters, making it high mountain tea.
 The tea garden gets plenty of sunshine in the mornings but is completely covered by fog in the afternoons.
 High altitude, dense forest, and good soil create favorable growing conditions for the tea trees.
-All of the above factors result in the strong, easily recognizable flavor and the sweet aftertaste of the Dong Ding Oolong Tea.
+All of the above factors result in the strong, easily recognizable oolong tea taste and the sweet aftertaste of a typical Dong Ding Oolong Tea.

 210℉ / 99℃

 6g per 500ml 3-4min